Beyo04/nutriflow/README.md

 * This repository is assigned exclusively to your team.
 * Do not share repository access with anyone outside your team.
 * Commit your work regularly.
-* Push your latest changes before the submission deadline.
+* Push your latest changes before the submission deadline (20/07/2026).
 * Repository access will automatically expire after the hackathon.

 ---